List of Samurai Pizza Cats characters: Villains

-Bad Bird is the youngest leader and the first among Big Cheese's army of ninja crows.
+Bad Bird is the youngest leader and the first among Big Cheese's army of ninja crow tengu.
 He could be in his twenties (20s) or thirties (30s) years old.
 He is the arch-nemesis of the Pizza Cats and rival of Speedy.
 He executes most of the Big Cheese's plans.
 Bad Bird and his henchmen follow the age-old archetype of raven ninja, or Tengu.
 Bad Bird usually wears a Japanese monk outfit (an outfit with a giant conical straw hat) when he's going out.

 Bad Bird takes his rivalry with the Pizza Cats, especially Speedy, a great deal more seriously than the other crows, thus driving him to train hard to defeat them.
 As time goes on and his defeats continue, he becomes more and more disillusioned with the battle against them, until he ends up aiding them in the finale.
 Being from the country, in the Japanese version, Bad Bird's natural voice has a deep country accent, which he only speaks in when meeting with his childhood friend and love interest Okara (Carla).